Lien Heng: Life and work

 On returning to Taiwan in 1898, Lien Heng married Lady Shen Ao.
 In 1899 Lien was recruited as editor-in-chief by the Tainan News Daily.
 Working as a journalist, Lien was exposed to the ideas of nationalism, and wrote articles and poems on his disillusionment with the Qing's backward policies and inaction.

 In 1905 Lien and his family moved to Xiamen where he formed his own newspaper, the Fuchien Daily.
 Lien and other intellectuals such as Lo Hsiu-hui and Hu Tien-p'eng wrote articles supporting the Tongmenghui and other Anti-Manchu revolutionary causes.
 As a result of his revolutionary activities, the government deemed his newspaper a radical threat to the Qing.
 Feeling disheartened with the political situation in China, Lien and his family returned once again to Taiwan.

 Back in Taiwan, Lien devoted himself to the cause of writing the history of Taiwan.
 Through his studies of mainland Chinese history and culture, Lien realized that the Taiwanese must also awaken in themselves a love for their own distinct heritage, language, and nationalism in order to withstand foreign oppression.
 Lien searched the island for archaeological and written remains of the earliest settlers of the island in order to gather information.
 On moving to Taichung in 1908, Lien was offered a job as editor for the Taiwan Daily.
-With the help of fellow intellectuals, scholars, and writers such as Lieng Qichao, Hung Hsu, and Lin Hsien-tang Lien gathered necessary primary sources.
+With the help of fellow intellectuals, scholars, and writers such as Liang Qichao, Hung Hsu, and Lin Hsien-tang Lien gathered necessary primary sources.